Unfound124/CPSC_474-Project2/README.md

 ```
 The election algorithm will enter an infinite loop and not terminate some times.
 Simply press ctrl-C to force terminate the program and run the program again.
 This is due to the random ID generation.
 ```
+LEAVE ALL THE CODE/EXECUTABLES INSIDE THE '/src' FOLDER.
+Docker container will automatically look inside this folder.

 To run the program simply open a bash terminal and run